mvolkmann/blog/src/swift/CloudKit.md

 This requires defining a class for each record type that conforms to the `CloudKitable` protocol.
+The name should be singular.
+For example, the class for the `People` record type should be `Person`.
 An example of such a class follows:

 ```swift